 How to Use MIDI Guitar 2 As A Plugin (The Best Way)

 To get your hands on the MIDI Guitar 2 free trial, just head to their website at this link and then click on the Windows icon if you’re using a PC or macOS if you’re using macOS.
 They also have them for iOS devices if you need them.

 2) Connect Your Guitar to an Audio Interface (Scarlett 2i2)

 You don’t have to get the Scarlett 2i2 which I got on Amazon, but it’s practically the industry standard for beginner music producers at this point.

-So you won’t go wrong by choosing this one, nor will you go wrong if you get the guitar I have, the PRS SE Custom 24, from zZounds, which is what I’m using for this tutorial.
+So you won’t go wrong by choosing this one, nor will you go wrong if you get the guitar I have, the PRS SE Custom 24, which is what I’m using for this tutorial.

 Increase the Gain Almost to the Max

 This is an important part of the process.
 Increase the gain on your audio interface as much as you possibly can without it going into the red.
 The image below is what I have mine set at.

 To configure your settings, you just have to do what I already showed you.
 This is to go into your Preferences on the left-hand side of the GarageBand interface.